MethodsAndPractices/vsteam/.docs/Remove-VSTeamReleaseDefinition.md

 You can use Set-VSTeamDefaultProject to set a default project so you do not have to pass the ProjectName with each call.

-You can pipe release defintion IDs to this function.
+You can pipe release definition IDs to this function.

 ## RELATED LINKS